 Sally rose out of the hospital bed and took Percy from Poseidon's arms.
-Poseidon kissed her check and thanked the doctor.
+Poseidon kissed her cheek and thanked the doctor.

-"No problem."
+"Not a problem."
 Dr. Sollace answered.
-"Call the hospital if you need anything, if it's urgent, they will route it to me."
+"Call the hospital if you need anything or have any questions, if it's urgent, they will route it to me."

 Sally raised her eyebrows.
 So it had already gotten out through the hospital that they were very important patients, VIPs.
 "I'm fine thank you, although I'll keep it in mind.
 We've arranged to have a nurse on sight, in case of a minor emergency."

 Together the stepped outside into the August air.
-It had cooled down a bit, but it was still August, and summer stretching itself.
+It had cooled down but the summer stretching itself.
 Poseidon took out his phone and speed dialed Peleus, their chauffeur.
-They waited only for about a minute before the sleek black car, one that looked like a taxi rolled up to the hospital.
+They waited only for half a minute before the sleek black car, one that looked like a taxi rolled up to the hospital.

 Just like Peleus.
 He must have been waiting somewhere in the parking lot all afternoon.
-Sally thought.
-Peleus was always putting his best foot forward for them, he loved his work, and he treated Poseidon with a polite tone, but more as an equal and not like an employer.
+Peleus was always putting his best foot forward for them, he loved his work and he treated Poseidon with a polite tone, but more as an equal and not like an employer.
 When he rolled the front window down she was greeted by his familiar long and thin face.
 His light brown eyes had bags under them and his similarly colored hair was not as neat as it usually was but the large smile on his face outshone his tired features.

 "Yes we do Peleus."
-Poseidon answered as he grinned at his friend.
-"Peleus, meet Perseus Olympian.
+Poseidon answered as he grinned at his friend, "Peleus, meet Perseus Olympian.
 Percy, meet Peleus, your eternal slave."
-Poseidon joked.

 "Eternal well-paid slave," Peleus corrected, "Nice to meet you Percy," he cooed through the window at the bundle of blankets Sally showed him, "Now, I'm only your man if you need a ride, or need help in terms of travel or any advice with women when you're older."

 "Okay you two.
 Let's get ourselves home.
 Right Peleus?"
-Sally smiled.
+Sally intervened.

 "Right you are Miss."